-Wee et al. observed that when cyanoacrylate (CA) was used as adhesive, both forward propagating and backward propagating ultrasound waves were generated in the optical fiber [32].
-However, when the optical fiber was taped on the structure using an adhesive tape, the forward propagating waves were much larger in amplitude than the backward propagating waves.
-When an optical fiber is taped on the structure using an adhesive tape, both direct (i.e. from the structure to the fiber) and indirect (i.e. from the structure to the adhesive tape to the fiber) pathways are active but "the indirect pathway produces the directional coupling" [33].
-For the indirect pathway, while the tape is on top of the optical fiber instead of underneath the fiber, the model presented in Figure 2 still applies, with the adhesive assuming the properties of the tape.
-Since the exact properties of the CA adhesive or the adhesive tape are not known, a parametric study was carried out to investigate the effect of the adhesive shear modulus - thickness ratio G_a/H_a on the backward/forward ratio, again assuming the excitation signal is a 300 kHz 5.5 cycle tone-burst signal.
-As shown in Figure 7(a), the backward/forward ratio decreased initially with G_a/H_a .
-It reaches the lowest value of 0.078 at $G_a/H_a = 0.0016$ GPa/μm, i.e. the backward propagating wave is almost neglectable as compared to the forward propagating wave.
-Beyond this lowest point, the backward/forward ratio increased steadily with G_a/H_a , reaching 0.8573 for $G_a/H_a = 0.5$.
-This behavior can be explained by comparing the S31 and S41 parameters, which correspond to the backward and forward propagating waves, respectively.
-Figure 7(b), 7(c), and 7(d) show these two S-parameters as well as the spectrum of the tone-burst signal for $G_a/H_a =$
+5.2 Why Does an Adhesive Tape Produce Predominately Forward-Propagating Ultrasound Wave?
+Wee et al. observed that when cyanoacrylate (CA) was used as adhesive, both forwardpropagating and backward-propagating ultrasound waves were generated in the optical fiber [32].
+However, when the optical fiber was taped on the structure using an adhesive tape, the forwardpropagating waves were much larger in amplitude than the backward propagating waves.
+When an optical fiber is taped on the structure using an adhesive tape, both direct (i.e., from the structure to the fiber) and indirect (i.e., from the structure to the adhesive tape to the fiber) pathways are active but "the indirect pathway produces the directional coupling" [33].
+For the indirect pathway, while the tape is on top of the optical fiber instead of underneath the fiber, the model presented in Fig. 2 still applies, with the adhesive assuming the properties of the tape.
+Since the exact properties of the CA adhesive or the adhesive tape are not known, a parametric study was carried out to investigate the effect of the adhesive shear modulusthickness ratio G_a/H_a on the backward/forward ratio, again assuming the excitation signal is a 300 kHz 5.5 cycle tone-burst signal.
+As shown in Fig. 7(a), the backward/forward ratio decreased initially with G_a/H_a .
+It reaches the lowest value of 0.078 at $G_a/H_a =$ 0.0016 GPa/ μ m, i.e., the backward propagating wave is almost neglectable as compared with the forward-propagating wave.

-Figure 7: effect of the adhesive shear modulus-thickness ratio G_a/H_a on forward and backward coupling; (a) backward-forward ratio vs G_a/H_a for a 300 kHz 5.5 cycle tone-burst excitation and comparison of S31 and S41 parameters for G_a/H_a of (b) 0.001 GPa/μm; (c) 0.0016 GPa/μm, and (d) 0.5 GPa/μm, respectively.
+Fig. 7 Effect of the adhesive shear modulus-thickness ratio G_a/H_a on forward and backward coupling: (a) backward-forward ratio versus G_a/H_a for a 300 kHz 5.5 cycle tone-burst excitation and comparison of S31 and S41 parameters for G_a/H_a of (b) 0.001 GPa/ μ m, (c) 0.0016 GPa/ μ m, and (d) 0.5 GPa/ μ m, respectively